Capital Calls: UK’s late-mover “Britcoin” advantage

 ------------------------------------------------

 COINING A PHRASE.
 The country that gave the world Britpop is now looking into “Britcoin”.
-UK finance minister Rishi Sunak tweeted the moniker on Monday after asking the Bank of England to look into the case for a digital currency backed by the central bank.
+UK finance minister Rishi Sunak tweeted the moniker on Monday after asking the Bank of England to look into the case for a digital currency backed by the central bank read more .
 It’s cute branding, but others are further along the road.

-China, which launched experiments last year in several cities including Shenzhen and Chengdu, is a leader.
+China, which launched experiments last year in several cities including Shenzhen and Chengdu, is a leader .
 Meanwhile, the European Central Bank has held a public consultation.
-ECB President Christine Lagarde told Breakingviews last week that this showed the wisdom of the crowd: people want privacy but not anonymity that might facilitate illegal activities.
+ECB President Christine Lagarde told Breakingviews last week read more that this showed the wisdom of the crowd: people want privacy but not anonymity that might facilitate illegal activities.

 Sunak, who is on a mission to make post-Brexit London more attractive, has at least one consolation.
 As Federal Reserve Chair Jerome Powell said last year, when it comes to a central bank digital currency, it is more important to get it right than to be first.
 (By Swaha Pattanaik)